 Your particular information will need to be supplied here, of course, so you can’t simply copy and paste from here to the Solaris configuration file.

-Of particular interest here is the “verify_ap_req_nofail = false†parameter.
+Of particular interest here is the “verify_ap_req_nofail = false” parameter.
 I’m still shaking out some TGT validation/verification errors, and this is currently the only way to make authentication work from Solaris.
 As soon as I get the validation/verification problems sorted out, I’ll post a new version of these instructions.

-Transfer the keytab generated earlier by the ktpass.exe utility (in our example, it was called “solarissrvr.keytabâ€) to the Solaris server in some secure fashion, like SFTP or SCP.
-Place it in the /etc/krb5 directory as krb5.keytab, and make sure that only root has permissions to the file.
+) to the Solaris server in some secure fashion, like SFTP or SCP.
+Place it in the /etc/krb5

 Configuring LDAP

-We’ll use the native Solaris “ldapclient†utility to configure the LDAP support in Solaris.
+utility to configure the LDAP support in Solaris.
 The command you’ll type in looks something like this (please don’t copy and paste this, as it contains generic/incorrect information that won’t work!):

 ldapclient manual \

--a credentialLevel=anonymous \
+-a proxyDN=cn=proxyuser,cn=Users,dc=example,dc=com \

--a authenticationMethod=none \
+-a proxyPassword=Password1 \

 -a defaultSearchBase=dc=example,dc=com \